 Croatian National Theatre

-Built back in 1895, this famous Zagreb Art Temple Baroque building is the Croatian National Theatre.
+Built in 1895, this famous baroque building is the Croatian National Theatre.
 It is surrounded by many buildings of high architectural value, which represent the late 19th and early 20th century architecture.
-The repertoire of the Croatian National Theatre in Zagreb boasts a rich and diverse offer, of world and national work.
+The repertoire of the Croatian National Theatre in Zagreb boasts a rich and diverse offer.

-Many consider the Zagreb Botanical Garden as their favourite park in Zagreb, due to its location at the heart of the city and its unique charm.
-This protected monument of garden architecture was founded in 1889 for the purpose of university lectures and is a home of autochthonic plant varieties from different parts of Croatia as well as a number of plant varieties from the sub-Mediterranean, Mediterranean and Alpine regions.
+The Zagreb Botanical Garden is located in the heart of the city and has unique charm.
+Founded in 1889 for the purpose of university lectures, it is now home to autochthonic plant varieties from different parts of Croatia as well as a number of other plants from the sub-Mediterranean, Mediterranean and Alpine regions.